Bhavana Panday explains why Saif Ali Khan was the perfect guest for Fabulous Lives vs Bollywood Wives

-Bhavana says Khan was the perfect choice for Fabulous Lives vs Bollywood Wives as he shares a bond with the seven women
+Bhavana Panday says Saif Ali Khan was the perfect choice for Fabulous Lives vs Bollywood Wives as he shares a bond with the seven women

 Saif Ali Khan in the show; (right) Bhavana Panday